EAWF/BTC-Toolbox/Address-Derivation.md

 To obtain an address from an External-Level Extended Public Key, perform the CKDpub function on the extended key to obtain a child extended public key.
 The public key of the child extended key is used as the public key for an address.

 ### P2PKH
+[BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) is a Bitcoin Improvement Proposal which standardizes how addresses are derived in an account-like structure.
+BIP44 extended keys start with `xpub` (ex: `xpub6CLfqgeNzEvu1RSMfY4uU7vMCpobtU1Z8BofwUjz9msJUnAuzHfxo6MzW4XH26TGXKW5qBgwqumShCPSFQANnEHgk7ncCyLK15ocBk8aTAt`).
+Addresses derived from BIP44 Account-Level Extended Public Keys start with `1` (ex: `1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2`) and are referred to as [P2PKH](https://en.bitcoinwiki.org/wiki/Pay-to-Pubkey_Hash) (Pay To Public Key Hash) addresses.
+P2PKH addresses are the first address type ever used in Bitcoin, and are the most common form of transaction on the Bitcoin network.
+The typical BIP44 derivation path is `m/44'/0'/0'`.
 For BIP44 wallets, P2PKH addresses -- also known as "legacy addresses" -- are used.
 For a technical background of legacy addresses, click [here](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses).
 Example Address: `1E5FY55B8AWf6iHC3pdQ4F7f6oXqpaqe8M`